-You can only benefit from employee surveys if you ask the right questions, listen, and dig deeper.
-To help you gain insights to support your people, boost alignment, and enable managers to become leaders, Leapsome’s people enablement experts created a list of best-practice questions to ask remote employees.
+However, you can only benefit from employee surveys if you ask the right questions, listen, and dig deeper.
+To help you gain insights to support your people, find areas remote teams need training, boost alignment, and enable managers to become leaders, Leapsome’s people enablement experts have created a list of best-practice questions to ask remote employees.

 In this article, you’ll learn: